Yetocome/Network-Algorithm/README.md

 As for routing efficiency, they both provide a decent performance.
 Their average routing length paths scale logarithmically with nodes scaling.
 From the simulation results (Fig. 1 and Fig. 5), we can find that S2 performs better than chord in the 250 node-topology case.
 Intuitively, S2 node can find the least-cost path quickly from different virtual spaces it's in.

 The size of the finger/routing tables of them are fixed.
 Chord maintains a linear tables which is a set of pointers and its size is log2(size of name space).
 S2 maintains a set of vectors, which are the coordinates of neighbor nodes in different spaces.
 The size of this table scales exponentially when the stored hops scales.
-The table structure and search efficiency of Chord are much better.
+The search efficiency of Chord are much better.
 Chord was designed so because the node leaves and node joins occur frequently in P2P scenario.
-While in data center, the use case of S2, the topology is much more stable, so its complexity is acceptable.
+While in data center, the use case of S2, the topology is much more stable, so its complexity of tables is acceptable.

 ### _Reference_
 [1] Yu, Y., & Qian, C. (2016).
 Space Shuffle: A Scalable, Flexible, and High-Performance Data Center Network.
 IEEE Transactions on Parallel and Distributed Systems, 27(11), 3351–3365. https://doi.org/10.1109/tpds.2016.2533618